rehierl/abstract-properties/14-x-types-of-scopes/14-2-types-of-properties/1-0-types-of-properties.md

 scope.

 Note that, as mentioned before, type-3 scopes introduce the possibility of **overlapping scopes**.
-Recall that it is not possible to group the nodes in the intersection of overlapping scopes using a pair of tags.
+Recall also that it is not possible to group the nodes in the intersection of overlapping scopes using a pair of tags.